Interested in working for NHS Blood and Transplant?

 Each vacancy has a recruitment profile, which tells you about the post and what we’re looking for.
 It’s important your application gives clear examples of how you match the recruitment profile.

 You will also see a 'Your Benefits’ section.
 This explains what it’s like working for NHS Blood and Transplant, the location, salary, hours and anything else that you might want to know.

-The recruiting manager will review your anonymised application in NHS Jobs.
-We will keep you up to date on the progress of your application via your NHS Jobs account.
+The recruiting manager will review your anonymised application in the E-Recruit system.
+We will also keep you up to date on the progress of your application via E-Recruit.

-If you’re invited to an interview/assessment, we’ll send you the details via your NHS Jobs account.
+If you’re invited to an interview/assessment, we’ll send you the details through our E-Recruit system.
 You will be asked to confirm if you’re coming and choose a suitable time.